CICDAutoDeploy/autodeploy-landing/readme/PR_DESCRIPTION.md

 - **Navbar + footer refinements**
   - Center-aligned desktop nav with `Home / Features / Docs / Team / Contact`.
   - Dynamic-island style dark glass navbar pill with matching footer bar.
-  - Docs-style search pill (`Search docs…` + `Ctrl K`) and GitHub icon on the right.
+  - Docs-style search pill (`Search docs…` + `Ctrl K`) and GitHub/account menu on the right.
   - Keyboard shortcut handling for `Ctrl+K` / `Cmd+K` and `Esc` to open/close the docs search dialog.
   - Recent + popular docs surfaced inside the search dialog with localStorage-backed "recent" history.
   - Desktop/mobile docs search overlay that subtly blurs the docs content column while keeping sidebars legible, now tuned to follow the visible docs viewport and align with the middle column.
+The click-away backdrop is now constrained to *below* the navbar so it no longer blocks interaction or inspection of the top bar.
+  - Back-to-top button behavior refined to match the new dark glass shell and avoid conflicting with the docs search dialog.
   - Mobile breakpoint moved to `lg` so the hamburger mode kicks in when docs sidebars collapse.
   - When on the docs page in mobile view, the drawer shows the docs TOC instead of just top-level nav.
   - Vitest coverage for docs search behavior (filtering, keyboard shortcuts, recent docs, and navigation side effects).

+- **Account menu + health wiring**
+  - Replaced the static GitHub icon in the navbar with an account avatar + dropdown menu (View Profile, Settings, Resources, and auth action).
+  - Introduced an anonymous `currentUser` model that renders a generic avatar and label when signed out, and initials/name/email when GitHub OAuth is wired in.
+  - Added a small `api.ts` helper and `/health` call used for wiring future settings/debug UI, while keeping that control hidden from the main marketing surface.

 - **Docs content + MCP**
   - Added user-facing KB pages for pipelines, environments, secrets, GitHub Actions, AWS & GCP, authentication, deployments, and logs.
   - Introduced an MCP core-concepts page explaining how AutoDeploy uses MCP behind the scenes, with full TOC integration.
+  - Refined the MCP docs content and examples (`FrontendMcp`) to better match the current product behavior.

 ## Implementation Details